KamranAghlami/XIAO-ESP32S3-Sense/README.md

  **Partition Table**:

 The 8MB flash is partitioned as follows, there are 20KBs of space allocated as `nvs` key-value storage, an `otadata` partition, and two `app` partitions defined, 2MBs each, so OTA updates can be supported as well.
-And finally 3.93MBs of space is allocated to the `storage` partition that is available to the user to work with.
+And finally, 3.93MBs of space is allocated to the `storage` partition that is available to the user to work with.

 | Name     | Type | SubType | Offset   | Size     |
 |----------|------|---------|----------|----------|